 |We drove through the village of Urata.|

 Our refrigerator died overnight.
-Luckily, it wasn’t the freezer which was packed with meat.
+Luckily, it wasn’t the freezer that was packed with meat.
 Just the refrigerated portion.
 Two days ago, we purchased groceries and roasted chickens, much of which has now gone into the garbage having spoiled overnight.
 We can’t take a chance with any of it.

 We put everything we could in the freezer, packing the tiny space as tight as possible.
 Some items couldn’t be frozen and joined the rest into the garbage.

 Upon arising yesterday, I commented to Tom that the fridge didn’t seem cold.
-It had been so hot and humid these past days we thought we may have overloaded the small fridge with the addition of the hot roasted chickens and piles of room temperature vegetables which may have caused it to cool down..
+It had been so hot and humid these past days we thought we may have overloaded the small fridge with the addition of the hot roasted chickens and piles of room temperature vegetables which may have caused it to cool down.

 We kept checking the butter.
 As the day wore on, we knew it wasn’t going to get cold when eventually the butter was as soft as if it was sitting out.
 We didn’t have a thermometer or means of checking the temperature.

 |It appeared that the residents of Urata are into fishing as a primary source of income.|

 Around noon, we contacted Mario and within minutes Junior arrived to check it out.
 With the freezer working full speed, Junior adjusted some settings and said he’d check back by 2:00 pm at which point, we all agreed something had to be done to keep our food from spoiling.

 By 4:00 pm, a serviceman was here much to our surprise.
 At Fiji time, it could have been days.
 By this point, we’d begun tossing food, leaving items we knew would be safe to eat such as butter, cheese and sour cream.
 Earlier, we’d already placed all the hard cheeses into the freezer, squeezing to make room.